FDN 5840, Social and Philosophical Foundations of Education

 Stephan Jay Gould on IQ.
 Click here.

-Video: People Like Us: Social Class in America, Part II
+Video: People Like Us: Social Class in America, Part II.
+Please watch Part II before class.
+The video is available on ASULearn.

-Wall Street Journal Classroom Edition: The minimum wage debate.
-Click here.
+Wall Street Journal resources: The minimum wage debate.
+Please see PDF's in ASULearn.

 PDF of lecture slides.

-Mid-term due, 10 pm, via e-mail attachment to professor (see email requirement).
-MS Word format or rtf as second best choice.
+(Sunday).
+Mid-term due, 10 pm, via e-mail attachment to professor (see email requirementas provided on the mid-term descriptiona and assinment).
+MS Word format please or rtf as second best choice.
 No class meeting.
+This is a Sunday.

 Ender’s Game, all.

-Where the Wild Things Are, please bring a copy if you have it.
+Where the Wild Things Are, please have a copy if you have one available.

 Dewey, from School and Society, and Essays on Contemporary Thought.
 Click here.